hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

 Clarifications:

-- range partitioning (eg. `order_date between day1 and day1`) currently is not supported,
+- range partitioning (eg. `order_date between day1 and day2`) currently is not supported,
   only hash/equality based partitioning is supported.
 - each `OR` branch in `E` might use different partitioning key.
 Currently, such case is not supported.
 - `partCol1 = partCol2 AND partCol2 = constantX` is not partition-complete, but can be transformed to such form
-  by inlining constant: `partCol1 = constantX AND partCol2 = constantX`.
+  by propagating the constant: `partCol1 = constantX AND partCol2 = constantX`.
 Such transformations are out-of-scope for this TDD, but may be performed now or in future by the SQL optimizer independently.

-#### Goals

-- Improve performance of queries using IMap with `AttributePartitioningStrategy` which use attributes defined in it
-- Improve performance of queries using IMap `__key` which are not eligible to be converted to `IMapSelectPlan` and have to create a Jet job

-#### Non-goals

-- Support partition pruning for other sources than IMap (can be considered in the future)
-- Complex expression transformations of filters to extract partitioning information (for complex cases users will have to write their predicates in supported form)
-- Tracking of functional dependencies between attributes
-- Building a `__key` from constituent attributes, eg. if `__key` has 2 attributes, we could convert `__key.a1=X and __key.a2=Y` to `__key=(X,Y)`.
-  TODO: maybe we already do that?

 ### Technical Design